Brighton and Eastbourne spiking: Two men arrested

 Two men have been arrested following reports of women being spiked.

-Several women reported feeling unwell during or after nights out in East Sussex, with some finding puncture marks on their body.
+A number of women reported feeling unwell during or after nights out in East Sussex, with some finding puncture marks on their body.

 A 28-year-old man from Hove has been arrested on suspicion of administering poison with intent to injure.